marvin-hansen/rules_rust/examples/bzlmod/compile_opt/README.md

 # Hello World with compiler optimization

-By default, rules_rust you can define compiler option for each binary target.
+Each binary target can have its own compiler options, and these can be customised differently for different optimisation levels.
 This takes three steps:

 1) In your root folder BUILD.bazel, add the following entry: